Thursday, October 14, 2021

 Sierra Hull has been lauded as a “prodigious talent” by The New York Times, a claim no one would dispute considering the award-winning bluegrass artist and musical prodigy was already signed to Rounder Records at the age of 13 and three years later had released her debut album, Secrets.
-Best known for her work on the mandolin, The singer-songwriter’s performances also reveal abundant gifts as a composer and lyricist.
+The singer-songwriter’s performances also reveal abundant gifts as a composer and lyricist.
 As writer and fellow musician Peter Cooper says of Hull’s songs: “This is not bluegrass, or chamber, or pop music.
 This is original music from a virtuoso who tells the truth and speaks from herself.”

 Hull began playing the mandolin at the age of eight and self-released the album Angel Mountain when she was ten.
 She further distinguished herself by becoming the first bluegrass musician to receive a Presidential Scholarship to the prestigious Berklee College of Music.